MaxwellJChen/TicTacToe/README.md

 # Tic Tac Toe
 Practice project making tic tac toe with React.
 Hosted at https://monumental-sundae-a24511.netlify.app/.
+Best viewed on computer due to fixed size board and other elements.

 - 9 cells arranged in tic tac toe board
     - Highlight when hovered over